 We do recognise that some applicants may have previous learning equivalent to our pre-clinical courses and others may qualify for ‘modified entry’ to the clinical training.
 Please read the relevant training page for more information and contact us before you apply if you think you can evidence equivalent learning.

 - Training is delivered in small groups with seminars scheduled to fit around work commitments

-- Pre-clinical and clinical training fees incllude access to PEP-Web, the -on-line psychoanalytic library
+- Pre-clinical and clinical training fees include access to PEP-Web, the industry leading online library of psychoanalytic texts

 - Clinical training fees also include an annual subscription to the British Journal of Psychotherapy